shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-03-20-cache-in-rails-and-memcached.markdown

 If memory gets full it uses LRU(least recently used) method to preserve keys and delete keys.

 * It uses Consistent Hashing so that all the memcached-servers get the equal load of cached data.
-You can read more about consistent hashing [here][memcached].Servers are dumb- they don't know about each other.
+You can read more about consistent hashing [here][memcached].
+Servers are dumb- they don't know about each other.

 __Caching in Rails:__